JuexingWang/JuexingWang.github.io/_pages/projects.md

 ---

 ## AI-Systems
-I design robust and efficient AI systems for multimodal sensing and real-world deployment.
-My research focuses on learning under missing, delayed, or heterogeneous modalities, with an emphasis on cross-modality inference, representation learning, and practical intelligence in resource-constrained environments.
+I develop robust and efficient machine learning systems for real-world deployment.
+My research focuses on learning under missing, delayed, or heterogeneous data, with an emphasis on cross-modality inference, representation learning, and adaptive intelligence in resource-constrained environments.
 {% for post in site.portfolio %}
   {% if post.category == "AI-Systems" %}
     {% include archive-single.html %}